Kazuki-tam/gas-gpt-starter/README.md

 ```

 ## GPT-3
-You can use main models with different levels of power suitable for different tasks.
+You can use four main models with different levels of power suitable for different tasks.

 - text-davinci-003
 - text-curie-001